countable-web/open-source-corporation/peopleops/recruiting/README.md

 ## Interview

-If the technical test is completed with a 90% score, the candidate will receive a video interview with the leader of the team they're applying for, and with the Director of our company.
+If the technical test is completed with a 90% score, the candidate will receive a video interview with the leader of the team they're applying for, and with the director of our company.
 The selection critieria at this point are for very promising candidates, and are specfic to each team.
 The guideline for advancement:

-  * The interview criteria should be determined in advance, and candidate must receive a 90% score.
+  * Interview questions are not open-sourced here, because it was give too much advantage to the people who happen to see this page.
-  * If in doubt, reject the candidate, as type 2 errors are more expensive.
+  * If in doubt, reject the candidate.
+Hiring the wrong person results in a [type 2 error](https://en.wikipedia.org/wiki/Type_I_and_type_II_errors).
-  * Only accept the candidate if you would love working with them.

-## Final Screening

-The team will be shown the candidates original cover letter, technical test, interview notes.
-Any 2 team members who wouldn't love to work with the candidate may veto their hire.
-“Before you make an offer to someone, think about whether you’d like to have 10 times as many people like them in your company.”
+  * Consider that "before you make an offer to someone, think about whether you’d like to have 10 times as many people like them in your company."

 ## Acceptance